HenryIbeh999/Convertra/README.md

 - `frontend/`: The React (Vite) frontend containing all user interface and component code.
 - `backend/`: The Flask API, managing file conversions, temp storage, and processing logic.
 - `assets/`: Project documentation and illustration assets.
-- `test_data/` & `test_outputs/`: Data used for the validation and testing of the backend conversion components.